zjason25/CollegeConnector/README.md

 which allows a maximum of 100 pre-established connections in the pool, a maximum of 30 idle connections, and a maximum of 10000 miliseconds of time a client will wait for a connection.

+As with the two backend SQL instance, `context.xml` defines two connection pools, `jdbc/collegedbMaster` and `jdbc/collegedbSlave` from these two databases.
+The details of how these pools are utilized will be covered in the Master/Slave section

 ### Prepared Statements
 When using connection pooling with prepared statements, the servlet